-FILM EXHIBITION FUND Funding Guidelines - Feb 2024
+Film Exhibition Fund Funding Guidelines - Feb 2025

 Introduction INTRODUCTION The BFI Film Audience Network (FAN) reaches out across the UK to give people the best opportunity to watch and enjoy a diversity of films, regardless of geography or circumstance.
 As part of FAN, Film Hub North has been awarded funding from the BFI National Lottery to reach a broad range of audiences with independent UK and international film and to deliver against the priorities set out in the BFI's Screen Culture 2033 strategy.
-The Film Exhibition Fund will help the independent film exhibition sector by supporting screening and audience development activity that meets the objectives of this strategy and in particular aims to reach under-represented audiences across the North of England.
-1. THE FILM EXHIBITION FUND The fund will support activity taking place from April 2023 - March 2026.
+The Film Exhibition Fund will help the independent film exhibition sector by supporting screening and audience development activity that meets the objectives of this strategy and in particular aims to reach underrepresented audiences across the North of England.
+1. THE FILM EXHIBITION FUND The fund will support activity taking place from April 2025 - March 2026.
 Organisations can request support of up to £10,000 per project, per year.
-Subject to available resources, we may support activity that runs over multiple years where this is in the best interests of the project and strongly addresses our outcomes. - The fund is open to the entire range of organisations in Film Hub North's exhibitor network. - You must be a Film Hub North Member to access Film Hub North funding opportunities.
+Subject to available resources, we may support activity that runs over multiple years where this is in the best interests of the project and strongly addresses our outcomes. - The fund is open to the entire range of organisations in Film Hub North's exhibitor network.
+This includes fulltime cinema venues, mixed arts centres, community cinemas and film societies, film festivals and touring programmes. - You must be a Film Hub North Member to access Film Hub North funding opportunities.
 Membership is free.
-To become a member, fill in our application form. - We particularly welcome proposals from organisations who are currently underrepresented in the exhibition sector.
-These include organisations led by working class, black and global majority people, disabled people, and LGBTQIA+ people.
-The Fund The primary focus of the Film Exhibition Fund is in-person events that bring audiences together for a communal viewing experience.
+To become a member, fill in our application form. - We are particularly interested in supporting proposals that focus on reaching one or more of our priority audiences including working class audiences, disabled audiences, LGBTQAI+ audiences and Black & Global Majority audiences.
+We are also keen to support programmes that are led by and for communities that prioritise and represent lived experiences, broadening representation on screen and where relevant, in the exhibition workforce.
+If you have such a project in mind, you are welcome to get in touch with us for further guidance and advice. filmhubnorth.org.uk/film-exhibition-fund The Fund The primary focus of the Film Exhibition Fund is in-person events that bring audiences together for a communal viewing experience.
 Projects which support audiences to experience broader screen activity such as television, digital media and extended reality (VR, AR) will be considered where this represents a valuable opportunity for audience development in line with our priorities.
-Online activities are not a priority but will be considered where they add value and create meaningful engagement (for example, by removing barriers and improving access for disabled audiences) We are unable to support core programmes; activity will need to target specific audience groups and show how our funds are necessary to reach those identified audiences.
-Your activity should respond to at least one of the FAN and BFI Screen Culture 2033 outcomes set out below.
+Online activities are not a priority but will be considered where they add value and create meaningful engagement (for example, by removing barriers and improving access for disabled audiences).
+We are unable to support core programmes; activity will need to target specific audience groups and show how our funds are necessary to reach those identified audiences.
+Your activity should respond to at least one of the FAN and BFI Screen Culture 2033 outcomes set out below (p.3).
 The more funding you are seeking, the more outcomes we would expect you to address.
-Additional advice and support may be available to projects with strong inclusion aims, that specifically address: - Economic barriers and / or engagement of working-class audiences, - · Disability, - Engaging children, families and young audiences.
+Additional advice and support may be available to projects with strong inclusion aims, that specifically address: - Economic barriers and / or engagement of workingclass audiences - Disability - Engaging children, families and young audiences.